Linda Woodhead

-Linda Jane Pauline Woodhead MBE FBA FRSE (born 15 February 1964) is a British academic specialising in the religious studies and sociology of religion at King's College London Faculty of Arts and Humanities.
+Linda Jane Pauline Woodhead MBE FBA FRSE (born 15 February 1964) is a British sociologist of religion and scholar of religious studies at King's College London Faculty of Arts and Humanities.
 She is best known for her work on religious change since the 1980s, and for initiating public debates about faith.
 She has been described by Matthew Taylor, head of the Royal Society of Arts, as "one of the world's leading experts on religion".

 Since 2022, Woodhead has been the FD Maurice Professor and Head of the Department of Theology and Religious Studies at King's College London.
 Prior to this, she was Professor of Sociology of Religion in the Department of Politics, Philosophy and Religion at Lancaster University from 2006 to 2021.
 Furthermore, from 2007 to 2012, she was director of the AHRC/ESRC Religion and Society Programme.

 Life and career

 Woodhead was born in Taunton and grew up in rural Somerset.
 She attended Bishop Fox's comprehensive school and Richard Huish Sixth Form College in Taunton.
 She studied Theology and Religious Studies at Emmanuel College, Cambridge and was awarded Double First Class Honours in 1985, receiving the MA by conversion in 1989.

 Woodhead undertook her first post as Tutor in Doctrine and Ethics at Ripon College Cuddesdon Oxford (1988–1992).

 In 1992, she moved to Lancaster University.

 She was awarded an honorary Doctor of Divinity degree by Uppsala University in 2009 and also a Doctor of Letters.
 She was appointed a Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to higher education.

 In 2022, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences and a Fellow of the Royal Society of Edinburgh (FRSE).

-Wood has been married to Alexander Mercer since 2007 and lives between Glasgow and Lancaster.
+Woodhead has been married to Alexander Mercer since 2007 and lives between Glasgow and Lancaster.
 She was previously married to Alan Billings, the current South Yorkshire Police and Crime Commissioner.

-Wood is currently the Head of the Department of Theology and Religious Studies at King's College London.
+Woodhead is currently the Head of the Department of Theology and Religious Studies at King's College London.

 Religion and society research programme

-In 2007 Woodhead was appointed Director of the £12m Religion and Society research programme, funded by the Arts and Humanities Research Council and the Economic and Social Research Council.
+In 2007, Woodhead was appointed Director of the £12m Religion and Society research programme, funded by the Arts and Humanities Research Council and the Economic and Social Research Council.
 This initiative funded 265 academics and researchers from 29 different disciplines working on 75 separate research projects and other initiatives including British Religion in Numbers and RadicalisationResearch.org.